alyakin314/alyakin314.github.io/index.md

 statistical inference on graphs.

-I graduated from the Johns Hopkins University with a Bachelor of Science degree in Computer Science and Applied Mathematics and Statistics in May 2019, and a Master of Science in Engineering degree in Applied Mathematics and Statistics in December 2019.
+I graduated from the Johns Hopkins University with a Bachelor of Science degree in Computer Science and Applied Mathematics & Statistics in May 2019, and a Master of Science in Engineering degree in Applied Mathematics & Statistics in December 2019.
 During my time as a student I was fortunate to be advised by [Suchi Saria](https://suchisaria.jhu.edu/) and Avanti Athreya.